Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 • Official dust rating makes it more durable.

-As far as design goes, the Galaxy Z Flip 6 made few changes from the Galaxy Z Flip 5.
-It now has a completely flat Aluminum Armor frame with a matte finish instead of a glossy one, a change reminiscent of the Galaxy S24 series.
+As far as design goes, the Galaxy Z Flip 6 made minor changes from the Galaxy Z Flip 5.
+It now features a completely flat Aluminum Armor frame with a matte finish, a change reminiscent of the Galaxy S24 series.

-The Galaxy Z Flip 6 is also a hair thinner when folded; otherwise, it's the same size and weight as its predecessor.
-It's a bit impressive, given some of the spec bumps the phone has received, which I'll talk about later.
+The Galaxy Z Flip 6 is also slightly thinner when folded; otherwise, it retains the same size and weight as its predecessor.
+It's quite impressive, considering some of the spec bumps the phone has received, which I'll discuss later.
 And speaking of fold, the hinge is very stiff and sturdy, just like the rest of the phone.

-One big upgrade we see this year is the inclusion of an official dust resistance rating, bringing the phone to IP48.
+One significant upgrade we see this year is the inclusion of an official dust resistance rating, which brings the phone up to IP68.
 This ensures it's protected against particles larger than 1mm in size, so it's not foolproof, but it's a major improvement nonetheless.

 Even with the impressive durability, I recommend adding a case.
-Fortunately, we have a collection of Galaxy Z Flip 6 cases for you to check out.
+Fortunately, we have a selection of Galaxy Z Flip 6 cases for you to explore.
 I personally like this one from Thinborne.

-Just like the frame, the back glass also has a soft matte finish, which I like much more than the glossy one on the Z Flip 5.
+Just like the frame, the back glass also features a soft matte finish, which I prefer over the glossy one on the Z Flip 5.
 That means you won't have to worry about fingerprints as much, except for on the main cover panel.

 Samsung Galaxy Z Flip 6: Displays